Leebossi/vaccinator/README.md

 The source file has one json item per line.

-## how to run
+## how to run locally

+- install dependencies by running `npm install` on both client and server directories.
-`cd client && npm install && cd ../server && npm install` `npm start` both client and server.
-Client runs on http://localhost:300 and the server on port 3001.
+- `npm start` both client and server.
+Client runs on http://localhost:3000 and the server on port 3001.